We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Jojoba oil (Simmondsia chinensis)

-Jojoba oil, which is really a wax, is commonly used in massage.
-Due to its natural anti-inflammatory properties, it might help in the treatment of mild acne.
+People often use jojoba oil, which is actually a wax, in massages.
+Due to its natural anti-inflammatory properties, it may also

 In aromatherapy, it absorbs well and could be a good choice for those with oily or acne-prone skin.